-1 This statement has been developed by Ahpra and the National Boards in accordance with section 25(c) and 35(c) of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+&lt;sup>1 This statement has been developed by Ahpra and the National Boards in accordance with section 25(c) and 35(c) of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
 Section 25(c) requires Ahpra to establish procedures for ensuring that the National Registration and Accreditation Scheme (the National Scheme) operates in accordance with good regulatory practice.
 Section 35(c) assigns the National Boards functions to develop or approve standards, codes and guidelines for the health profession including the development of registration standards for approval by the Health Council and that provide guidance to health practitioners registered in the profession.
-Section 40 of the National Law requires National
+Section 40 of the National Law requires National Boards to ensure that there is wide-ranging consultation during the development of a registration standard, code, or guideline.

-Below is our initial assessment of the potential impact of a proposed revised Registration standard: Specialist registration for the podiatry specialty of podiatric surgery on the health and safety of patients and consumers, particularly vulnerable members of the community, and Aboriginal and Torres Strait Islander Peoples.
+Below is our initial assessment of the potential impact of a proposed revised Guidelines on patient health records (the proposed revised guideline) on the health and safety of patients and consumers, particularly vulnerable members of the community, and Aboriginal and Torres Strait Islander Peoples.
 This assessment will be updated after consultation feedback.